Home Product Download News Faq Forums About

 How many agents can a model contain?

 How do agents make trading decisions?
-What kind of trading strategies do they use?

 Do agents learn?